AdobeDocs/experience-platform.en/help/tags/extensions/server/tradedesk/overview.md

 **[!UICONTROL Object Request Parameters]**

-This section contains the JSON-formatted request parameters such as Items, Privacy, and Data Processing.
+Read the following section to learn about the JSON-formatted request parameters such as Items, Privacy, and Data Processing.

 ![The [!DNL Object Request Parameters] section showing available fields.](../../../images/extensions/server/tradedesk/configure-object-request-params.png)